mvtea/mvtea.github.io/_pages/cv.md

 * *Summer 2019*: **Summer research fellow**
   * Wesleyan University, Department of Astronomy
-  * Worked on simulating images from the Solar Gravitational Lens (SGL)
   * Wrote a GR raytracing script to simulate images of exoplanets gravitationally lensed by the Sun
-  * Presented my work in a talk at KNAC @ Vassar, as a poster at Wesleyan
+  * Presented my work in a talk at KNAC @ Vassar, as a poster at Wesleyan University
   * Supervisor: [Dr. Seth Redfield](https://sethredfield.wescreates.wesleyan.edu/)

 ***